PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 The network's depth allows it to find patterns in pawn structures, piece coordination, and king safety through entirely learned features rather than programmed rules.

-==== Monte Carlo Tree Search (MCTS)
+==== Monte Carlo Tree Search (MCTs)

 ===== The Problem
 Traditional alpha-beta search assumes that each chess position can be accurately evaluated in isolation.
 However, positions in chess are often too complex for immediate evaluation, and the true value only emerges after exploring possible continuations.
-Although traditional architectures have also acknowledged this and attempt to counter this using techniques like quiescence search, MCTS takes a fundamentally different approach.
+Although traditional architectures have also acknowledged this and attempt to counter this using techniques like quiescence search, MCTs takes a fundamentally different approach.

 ===== The Solution
-LC0 implements a neural network-guided MCTS using the PUCT (Predictor + Upper Confidence Bounds for Trees) algorithm.
-Instead of random or exhaustive playouts, each node expansion consists of:
+LC0 implements a neural network-guided MCTs using the PUCT (Predictor + Upper Confidence Bounds for Trees) algorithm.
+Instead of random or exhaustive play, each node expansion consists of:
 1. Querying the neural network for policy (move probabilities) and value (position evaluation)
 2. Selecting moves to explore based on: Q(s,a) + U(s,a), where U balances exploitation and exploration
-3. Backpropagating the neural network's evaluation up the tree
+3. Back propagating the neural network's evaluation up the tree

 ===== Tradeoffs
-- *Selectivity vs. Coverage:* MCTS explores promising variations deeply rather than all variations uniformly
+- *Selectivity vs. Coverage:* MCTs explores promising variations deeply rather than all variations uniformly
-- *Uncertainty Handling:* Visit count-based exploration ensures underevaluated moves get reconsidered
+- *Uncertainty Handling:* Visit count-based exploration ensures under-evaluated moves get reconsidered
 - *Time Distribution:* Spends more time on critical positions, less on trivial ones
 - *Search Instability:* Early search can dramatically shift as new variations are explored

-This approach allows MCTS to explore promising lines deeply rather than every line uniformly, growing the tree asymmetrically.
-Unlike alpha-beta's deterministic best-first search, MCTS is inherently a probabilistic model.
+This approach allows MCTs to explore promising lines deeply rather than every line uniformly, growing the tree asymmetrically.
+Unlike alpha-beta's deterministic best-first search, MCTs is inherently a probabilistic model.
 It gradually converges toward optimal play but initially explores suboptimal branches.
 This makes its play style appear "human-like" initially while finding "unconventional" moves that prove to be extremely strong several moves later.

 ==== Virtual Loss for Parallelization

 ===== The Problem
-MCTS parallelization is challenging because multiple threads selecting moves simultaneously can all choose the same promising node, leading to redundant exploration and wasted computation.
+MCTs parallelization is challenging because multiple threads selecting moves simultaneously can all choose the same promising node, leading to redundant exploration and wasted computation.

 ===== The Solution
 LC0 implements virtual loss: when a thread selects a node for exploration, it temporarily decreases that node's value as if it had lost.
 This discourages other threads from immediately exploring the same line.
 Once the neural network evaluation returns, the virtual loss is removed and replaced with the actual evaluation.